pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     t.forward(100)
     t.right(45)

-This Import Turtle demo runs just as well for me in Windows of ReplIt.
+This Import Turtle demo runs just as well for me in Window Tab Panes of ReplIt, but they force those Terminals to run stunningly slow, unless you pay money
-But the free replIt Python runs tremendously slower than macOS Python

 You could go ask Python·Org people to learn to auto-complete your Turtle Logo Input as strongly as we do.